Bell-Wang/computer-system/README.md

 # computer-system
-This includes topic modeling written by Spark.
+This includes topic modeling written in Spark.